rudsvar/yaml-recfmt/README.md

 # yaml-recfmt

-A formatter for nested YAML files.
+A formatter for YAML files.

 YAML can contain multiline strings that are also YAML, but normal formatters will (understandably) not format these nested values.

-This application does it anyway, which can be useful for files such as Helm charts with configuration in them.
+When the `--recursive` flag is provided, this application does so anyway.
+Note that this actually changes the data of the string, so use with care.

 ## Installation